jicasse/ansible.f5.manage-string-datagroups/README.md

          - ansible.f5.get-ha-status
          - ansible.f5.manage-string-datagroups

 If your irule has been done to retrieve content of a datagroup named `<virtual server name>_debug-logging` to check `remote_logging` and `local_logging` flags, you will be able to enable or disable logging without changing irules content.
+If you need to change the logging flags value, just change the value in the variable, push the configuration.

 This is a simple use case; I let you imagine what you can do by doing generic/standard irules which are using datagroups named `<virtual server name>_<suffix>`

 License
 -------